hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 }
 ```

-"Are you even watching," my girlfriend asks, "or are you just using the TV as background noise for your latest programming obsession?"
+*"Are you even watching,"* my girlfriend asks, *"or are you just using the TV as background noise for your latest programming obsession?"*

 She's not wrong.
-But here's the thing: I'm not multitasking so much as I'm **time-slicing between different forms of avoidance**.
+But here's the thing: I'm not *multitasking* so much as I'm *time-slicing* between different forms of avoidance.
 The LLM enables this beautifully; it's always ready for my next burst of pseudo-productivity, never judging the fact that we're implementing a Lua VM that will never execute actual Lua code.

 ## The Metacognitive Implications